meteor/svelte-tutorial/tutorial/simple-todos/06-filter-tasks.md

 <img width="200px" src="/simple-todos/assets/step06-all.png"/>
 <img width="200px" src="/simple-todos/assets/step06-filtered.png"/>

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/svelte-tutorial/tree/master/src/simple-todos/step06)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/svelte-tutorial/tree/master/src/simple-todos/step06)

 In the next step we are going to include user access in your app.